Education Library

 </script>

-Configuration above allows to map traffic sources to campaigns which phone numbers should be used for a specific source.
+Configuration above allows you to map traffic sources to campaigns where phone numbers should be used for a specific source.

 <script>